LeetLLM

 How do you update safety policies without redeploying?

 Use versioned YAML or JSON policy files, feature flags, or a dedicated policy service.
 Validate changes against adversarial prompts, known false positives, and representative safe traffic before rollout.
-Canary policy changes separately from model releases so a bad threshold can be rolled back without changing application code.
+Use a canary rollout for policy changes separately from model releases so a bad threshold can be rolled back without changing application code.

 How do you handle adversarial prompt injection attacks?